YourFriendlyNeighbourhoodNavalArchitect/Semantic-Segmentation-of-Marine-Biofouling-using-Deep-Learning/README.md

 The model facilitates multi-class segmentation of each image into 8 distinct classes.

-Metric logging and visualization is available in during training for monitoring progress.
+Metric logging and visualization is available during training for monitoring progress.

 Optuna is used for hyperparameter tuning to ensure the model achieves optimal performance.